Children's Mercy Hospital: Research

 The hospital is one of 13 designated Pediatric Pharmacology Research Units.
 Hospital clinical pharmacologists work closely with the Pediatric Trials Network, researching and developing accurate drug doses and devices for children.

 In 2012, the hospital's Center for Pediatric Genomic Medicine developed the rapid whole genome sequencing approach.

 Genomic Answers for Kids (GA4K), which began in 2019, is the pediatric data repository to facilitate the search for answers and novel treatments for these conditions.
-In 2022, GA4K reported having identified 1,000 rare diagnoses and has enrolled more than 10,000 participants to date into GA4K.
+By 2026, GA4K reported having identified 2,400 rare diagnoses and has enrolled more than 18,500 participants into GA4K.

+In February 2026, The University of Kansas Health System, the University of Kansas Medical Center, Children’s Mercy and Bold Advanced Medical Future (BAMF) Health announced their intentions to establish one of the nation’s first fully integrated theranostics platforms for both adult and pediatric patients bringing advanced research, diagnostics and targeted treatments together in one place.

+In April 2026, Children’s Mercy announced a major expansion of its cell and gene therapy program to further its commitment to deliver the most advanced, life-changing treatments for children with complex and rare conditions.
+Children’s Mercy said it would collaborate with Basepath Health to establish a next-generation, scalable model for delivering cell and gene therapy treatments for children and young adults with rare genetic disorders, aggressive cancers and a growing range of diseases.

 Clinical care

-Children's Mercy Hospital is located on the Children's Mercy Adele Hall campus.
-Hospital services include a Level 1 Children's Surgery Center; a Level 1 Trauma Center; a Level IV Intensive Care Nursery; heart, liver, kidney, blood and marrow transplant programs; and more than 40 pediatric subspecialty clinics.
+Children's Mercy services include a Level 1 Children's Surgery Center; a Level 1 Trauma Center; a Level IV Neonatal Intensive Care unit, providing the highest level of care possible to the tiniest patients; heart, liver, kidney, blood and marrow transplant programs; and more than 40 pediatric subspecialty clinics.

 Academics

 Children's Mercy is an Accreditation Council of Graduate Medical Education Institutional Sponsor and focuses on the development of programs based on the ACGME core competencies and the acquisition of clinical skills.

-Children's Mercy is academically affiliated with both the University of Missouri-Kansas City School of Medicine and the University of Kansas and offers a pediatric residency program that annually accepts 27 categorical pediatric residents, one preliminary resident, three combined pediatrics/neurology residents and six internal medicine/pediatrics residents.
-Children's Mercy also offers 42 subspecialty fellowship programs to train the next generation of pediatric subspecialists.
+Children's Mercy is academically affiliated with both the University of Missouri-Kansas City School of Medicine and the University of Kansas and offers a pediatric residency program that annually accepts 27 categorical pediatric residents, one preliminary resident, four combined pediatrics/neurology residents and six internal medicine/pediatrics residents.
+Children's Mercy also offers 56 subspecialty fellowship programs to train the next generation of pediatric subspecialists.

 In addition, Children's Mercy hosts over 600 residents from partnering institutions in Kansas, Missouri, Oklahoma and Nebraska.
-Several hundred health care students rotate through Children's Mercy annually.
+More than 1500 health care students rotate through Children's Mercy annually.